6 min. to read.

 If this is in Jesus’ mind, then the parable makes more sense.
 The first servant receives enormous forgiveness.
 As with all of us, this allows him to make a choice.
 Would he pass that forgiveness on, allowing the forgiveness he received to generate more forgiveness?
 Or would he stop the flow of forgiveness by choosing retribution?
 In the parable, he chose retribution.
 What was the result?
 His pursuit of retribution escalated retribution and ended up hurting him more.

-It’s essential to keep in mind that parables are not doctrine.
+Now, parables aren’t doctrine.
 Jesus didn’t offer them as one-for-one analogies explaining heaven or God’s character.
 Jesus’ parables are intentionally disconcerting stories meant to force you into the awkward position of thinking about yourself.
 Stand in the place of the first servant.
 Having received enormous forgiveness, what would you choose to put out into the world?
-Or would you choose retribution?
+More forgiveness or more retribution?
 Whatever you choose will escalate and replicate in the world and your web of relationships.

-I don’t think that Jesus is suggesting good Christians ought to leave themselves open to abuse.
-He’s not saying forgiveness is simple.
+Important caveat: I don’t think that Jesus is suggesting good Christians ought to leave themselves open to abuse.
 He’s not telling us that every time we’re injured, the right thing is to rush to forgiveness without dealing with any of the consequences of what happened.
-This isn’t a manual on how to walk through the process of forgiveness.
+In fact, I suspect that if we rush to forgiveness without honestly naming the injury, and, where possible, holding the perpetrator accountable, we might be using forgiveness as a way to spiritually bypass the hard work of healing.
+This parable is not a manual on how to walk through the process of forgiveness.

-Jesus is telling us something important about reality.
+Having said that, I think it is important to see what Jesus is telling us about reality.
 Our choices impact the world.
 Our communities are shaped by cause and effect.
 When we do violence to others, they want to do violence in return.
 When we demand retribution, others demand retribution in return.
 In the same way, when we forgive, forgiveness releases more freedom and forgiveness.
 Which world do we want to live in?

 Lent invites us to give up retribution.
 This way is life.